Xraigor/castle/README.md

 One button for name searching(Using reguler expression), one button for details searching( price and rating ).

+Also we can click on the searching result to go to the website of the selected restaurant to get more details.

 # Castle

 > Sleep well with Relais & Châteaux